UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK101.md

 //The main function - all executable C / C++ applications have a main function.
 This is our entry point in the software int main()
 {
-    //Write a welcome message to the terminal puts("Welcome to the University of Plymouth");

     // ALL the repeating code is contained in a  “while loop” while(true)
     {